Kong/kong/kong/dns/README.md

 Name
 ====

-The module is currently Kong only, and builds on top of the `lua-resty-dns` and the kong's `lua-resty-mlcache` library.
+The module is currently Kong only, and builds on top of the `lua-resty-dns` and kong's `lua-resty-mlcache` library.

 Table of Contents
 =================